Renny Harlin: Unproduced and upcoming films

+In 2002, Harlin became attached to direct Land of Legend for Crusader Entertainment instead.
+The film, with screenplay by Chris Hauty, was billed as an epic set in the 9th century, that follows a Danish prince who is sold into slavery as a child and returns home fifteen years later to exact revenge on the people that did him wrong.
+Harlin was expected to start work on the project following Mindhunters.

+In 2004, it was reported that Harlin was hired develop and direct a feature based on the graphic novel Full Moon Fever by Joe Casey, for producers Adrian Askarieh and Daniel Alter.

 In 2006, Harlin collaborated with Markus Selin to direct a biopic of the Finnish President and Marshal of Finland Carl Gustaf Emil Mannerheim, but budget constraints put the project on hold.
 Instead, Harlin made another foray into low-budget horror with The Covenant, which was another moderate commercial success.
 In 2007 the Mannerheim film project resumed temporarily and Harlin returned to Finland.
 The screenplay was written by Heikki Vihinen and Marko Leino, and was scheduled to be the largest film production in Finnish history.
 Production began in 2008 with Mikko Nousiainen starring as Mannerheim, and the film was to premiere in Helsinki on January 15, 2010.
 However, 30% of the funding was cut by one of the financiers due to the Great Recession, and the delay meant that the time window for shooting the winter scenes during the spring of 2009 passed.
 Pre-production finally commenced in 2010, and the project was assigned to Dome Karukoski in August 2011.

 In 2007, it was announced that Harlin would direct an adaptation of the comic-book series Brodie's Law.

 In 2011 it was reported that he was planning a sequel to The Long Kiss Goodnight.

 On 16 June 2017 it was announced Harlin will direct Hanging Coffins for Shanghai Film Group and Shanghai New Wave Films.
 On 18 June 2017, it was announced Harlin will direct Operation Somalia.
 The film's story, based on true events, revolves around a rescue operation against Somali pirates mounted by Chinese Special Operations Forces.

 On 8 May 2018, it was announced Harlin will direct Solara, a Chinese sci-fi epic revolving around an international team that must work together to save Earth from a global catastrophe.
 On 18 June 2018 it was announced Harlin will direct Operation Wild.

 On January 19, 2021, it was announced that Harlin will direct the new Inspector Palmu film, based on a character created by Finnish writer Mika Waltari.
+Although the film is shot in Finland, unlike the previous Finnish-language Palmu films, Harlin's film is becoming an international English-language production, where an actor is also being sought internationally for the title role.
+Filming of the new Inspector Palmu should begin at the end of 2024.